-Gabrielle Aplin Lights Up The Dark + Comes Into Her Own On New Album
+Gabrielle Aplin Light Up The Dark Interview - Album Review

 After a widely successful debut album, the pressure to please fans while staying true to your own direction is high for any new artist.
 You want to progress your sound without alienating anyone in the process.
 Thankfully, this year has seen many sophomore efforts drop with shimmering success, with Gabrielle Aplin’s being one of them.